RyanHangZhou/BOOTPLACE/README.md

 - **System**: The code is currently tested only on **Linux**.
 - **Hardware**: An NVIDIA GPU with at least 16GB of memory is necessary.
 The code has been verified on NVIDIA A6000 GPUs.
 - **Software**:
-  - The [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit-archive) is needed to compile certain submodules.
-The code has been tested with CUDA versions 11.8 and 12.2.
   - [Conda](https://docs.anaconda.com/miniconda/install/#quick-command-line-install) is recommended for managing dependencies.
-  - Python version 3.8 or higher is required.
+  - Python version 3.6 or higher is required.

   Create a new conda environment named `BOOTPLACE` and install the dependencies:
   ```